ben/writings/rebase.md

 At its heart, rebase is a merge operation, which inevitably means merge conflicts.
 The good news is that rebase actually makes it easier to deal with them!

-When you do a standard `git merge`, you have to resolve all the conflicts at once.
+When you do a standard `git merge`, all of the conflicts are thrown at you at once.
 If your branches have been separated for a while, this can be a daunting task; dozens of conflicts, scattered through your codebase, only some of which are related to each other.
-It's the kind of situation that make developers run screaming from their keyboards.
+It's the kind of situation that makes developers run screaming from their keyboards.

 Rebase, on the other hand, applies commits one at a time.
 If any of them conflict, you get to review them as they're applied, and correct the problems.